What Types of Degrees Are Available in Wildlife Management?

 You can either use an associate's degree to prepare yourself for an entry-level position or as a springboard towards a bachelor's degree.
 A couple of the jobs that an associate's degree will prepare you for include park aide or wildlife aide.
 Some of the classes you'll take will teach you about:

-A bachelor's degree can set you on a path to career options such as wildlife manager or biologist, fishery technician, range conservationist, game warden or soil scientist.
+A bachelor's degree can set you on a path to a career in wildlife management.
 Some schools with wildlife management programs have relationships with wildlife conservation centers where you can get hands-on experience.
 Some of the subjects you'll likely study in a bachelor's-level program include:

 - Environment-related ethics